How to Terminate a Toxic Client Relationship: A Guide for Architects and Interior Designers

 Terminating a toxic client relationship is never an easy decision, but it’s often a necessary one to protect your business, your team, and your own mental health.
 By setting clear boundaries, documenting all interactions, and understanding your legal rights, you can navigate this challenging process with confidence.

 Remember, every client relationship is a two-way street.
 You deserve to work with clients who respect your expertise, value your time, and contribute to a positive working environment.
-Ending a toxic relationship isn’t just about saying goodbye to the wrong client—it’s about making space for the right ones.
+Ending a toxic relationship is about making space for the right ones.
+As you move forward, take this opportunity to refine your client onboarding process.

+Use tools like investment guides, detailed contracts, and clear communication strategies to set expectations from the start.
+By doing so, you’ll not only avoid potential conflicts but also attract clients who align with your values and vision.
 Ultimately, the goal is to build a practice where you can do your best work, with clients who appreciate and support you.
 Sometimes, that means making tough decisions, but in the long run, it leads to a healthier, more successful business.